mahlwanismangaliso67-art/python-atm-simulator/README.md

 ## 🚀 How to Run

-1. Make sure Python is installed
+1. Install Python
-2. Clone this repository:
+2. Clone repository: